Link to section⚙️ Programming Languages

 Link to section🛠️ Software Engineering Practices

-Greater use of English correlated with higher adoption of software engineering best practices, even among those working at Japanese-headquartered companies.
+Greater use of English correlated with a higher adoption rate of software engineering best practices, even among those working at Japanese-headquartered companies.

 For example, 70% of respondents who used English frequently or always said their employer used continuous integration, compared to 45% who rarely or never did.
 Similarly, 63% of frequent English users worked at organizations with monitoring and logging, compared to 34% of infrequent users.
 For automated testing, the figures were 59% versus 28%, and for infrastructure as code, 49% versus 25%.
 The only practice more common among infrequent English users was waterfall development, used by 30% compared to 15% of frequent users.